 CBJ reports five new COVID-19 cases in Juneau

-The City and Borough of Juneau Emergency Operations Center is reporting five new residents identified with COVID-19 in Juneau.
-Public Health is attributing two cases to secondary transmission, one to out-of-state travel, and two are under investigation.
+The City and Borough of Juneau Emergency Operations Center is reporting five new individuals identified with COVID-19 in Juneau – four are residents and one is a nonresident.
+Of the resident cases, Public Health is attributing three to secondary transmission and one to out-of-state travel.
+The nonresident case is in the mining sector.

-Cumulatively, Juneau has had 993 residents test positive for COVID-19 since March and 125 nonresidents.
-There are 16 active cases in Juneau and 1,097 individuals have recovered.
+Cumulatively, Juneau has had 1,069 residents test positive for COVID-19 since March and 137 nonresidents.
+There are 34 active cases in Juneau and 1,167 individuals have recovered.
 All individuals with active cases of COVID-19 are in isolation.
-There are currently two people with COVID-19 hospitalized at Bartlett Regional Hospital.

-Statewide, the Alaska Department of Health and Social Services (DHSS) today reports 305 new people identified with COVID-19 – 296 are residents and nine are nonresidents.
-The state also reports a recent death – a male Fairbanks resident in his 80s – bringing the total number of resident deaths to 228.
-Alaska has had 49,835 cumulative resident cases of COVID-19 and a total of 1,631 nonresidents.
+Statewide, the Alaska Department of Health and Social Services (DHSS) today reports 184 new people identified with COVID-19 – 176 are residents and eight are nonresidents.
+Alaska has had 52,335 cumulative resident cases of COVID-19 and a total of 1,739 nonresidents.

 According to DHSS, 4,970 people in the Juneau region have received their first dose of COVID-19 vaccine – either Pfizer or Moderna – and 1,378 have completed both doses.
 Statewide, 90,777 people have received their first dose and 24,495 have completed both doses.